rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

     to be supported to learn or work at home as much as possible.
-    Clinically vulnerable (but not clinically extremely vulnerable) people are those considered to be at a higher risk of severe illness from coronavirus.
+    Clinically vulnerable (but not clinically extremely vulnerable) people are those considered to be at a higher risk of severe illness from coronavirus (COVID-19).
 Few if any children will fall into this category, but parents should follow medical advice if their child is in this category.
 Staff in this category should work from home where possible, and refer to the detail in our protective measures guidance
 -   a child/young person or a member of staff who lives with someone who